Jessica Rolph: Climate Collaborative

 Rolph co-founded the Climate Collaborative, launched in March 2017, in partnership with Lara Dickinson, Nancy Hirshberg (sister of Gary Hirshberg), and Katherine DiMatteo of the Sustainable Food Trade Association (SFTA).
 Stonyfield, Numi Organic Tea, Happy Family, Nature's Path Foods and other companies have joined the Collaborative's environmental efforts.

 Awards and honors

 Rolph is a Park Leadership Fellow alumna, and a 2013 Henry Crown Aspen Institute Fellow, as well as a member of the Aspen Global Leadership Network.

 In 2020, Rolph was listed as one of Entrepreneur magazine's 100 Powerful Women.
 She and Morris were awarded Ernst & Young Entrepreneur of the Year in the Utah division in 2021.
 Rolph was named Cornell Entrepreneur of the Year in 2021, given to "a Cornellian who exemplifies entrepreneurial achievement, community service and high ethical standards."
-She was also listed in 2021 as one of Inc.'s100 Female Founders.
+She was also listed in 2021 as one of Inc.'s 100 Female Founders.